ilshad/combo/README.md

 The messages sent from render function to behavior through `return-chan`.
-It is up to developer of render function to deside what is the actual format these messages.
+It is up to developer of render function to deside what is the actual format of these messages.
 In any case, you have to build control flow on these messages in behavior.
 It is handy to use core.match:

 ```clojure